alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 * general mention of select committees (but do capitalise specific ones - see above)
 * the military

 #### Capitals for government departments

 Use the following conventions for government departments.
-A department using an ampersand in its logo image is fine but use ‘and’ when writing in full text.
+A department using an ampersand in its logo image is fine but use 'and' when writing in full text.

-* Attorney General’s Office (AGO)
+* Attorney General's Office (AGO)
 * Cabinet Office (CO)
 * Department for Business and Trade (DBT)
 * Department for Culture, Media and Sport (DCMS)